 In the seventh, eighth, and ninth months, the fetus is almost fully developed, and the mother may find movement more challenging.
 Lying in a dental chair for an extended period may be uncomfortable or harmful.

 It is generally recommended to postpone non-urgent treatments until after delivery and to maintain careful oral hygiene to prevent dental issues.
-Brushing at least twice daily, flossing, and using mouthwash are crucial.
-All dental treatments and medications should be approved by an obstetrician or gynecologist.

 Are Dental X-rays Safe during Pregnancy?